Profs. Pohlmann, LaRosa, McKinney, and Bass

 What is Mock Trial?

-Students are divided into teams and given a court case, which they must try as both the prosecution and the defense.
+Mock Trial is an academic activity designed to challenge those who are interested in law, debate, or other forms of forensics.
+Students are divided into teams and given a court case which they must try as both the prosecution and the defense.
 Places on the team include both witness and attorney roles.

 Mock Trial at Rhodes

 "The general principles of any study you may learn by books at home;